phrp720/phrp720/README.md

 # Hi there, I'm Phillip 👋

-I am passionate about the intersection of security and technology, specializing in cybersecurity, REST APIs, and software development.
 I enjoy building secure, efficient, scalable systems that solve real-world problems and empower people and developers.

 Currently, I am conducting research as part of an internship at the [Faculty of Information Technology, Brno University of Technology](https://www.fit.vut.cz/.en), exploring **Computer User Activity Monitoring and Reporting**.